The Errors of Essentialism

 of this ?

-Rationality is not a matter of subject and of its essence, but it is
+Rationality is not a matter of object (topic) and of its essence, but it is

 not either a matter of essence of a person's mind.
 The same person

-can be rational about a subject, and irrational about another.
+can be rational about an object, and irrational about another.
 This can

-be because one subject is simpler than the other, and does not require
+be because one object is simpler than the other, and does not require

 the same intellectual skills to ensure the conclusion against risks of